 Out of one became many ...

-YOGA for YOU is moving into a new phase of becoming a collective of yoga teachers and body therapists happy to support and inspire each other in their continuous learning and passion to teach.
+YOGA for YOU has grown into a collective of yoga teachers and body therapists happy to support and inspire each other in their continuous learning and passion to teach.

 See individual bios below